Andy-Wu12/RestAPI-Microservice-Practice/README.md

 I use a virtual environment for this project, but you don't need to.
 If you would like to set one up or just learn more about it, refer to [this documentation](https://docs.python.org/3/library/venv.html)

+#### You can install the necessary packages with by running the following commands:
+1. pip3 install flask
+2. pip3 install pymongo

-####Once you have the project downloaded, follow these steps to get started
+#### Once you have the project downloaded, follow these steps to get started

 1. cd into the project folder
 2. Run the command _python3 server.py_ in your terminal.